chenz16/AdvancedLaneFind_Submission/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-After obtaining the camera matrix from previous step, I then applied undistortion function  cv2.undistort to undistore the raw image.
+After obtaining the camera matrix from previous step, I then applied undistortion function  cv2.undistort to undistort the raw image.
 Here is an example of before and after image undistortion operation:
 ![alt text](/output_images/Undistored_Image/0.jpg)
 For more samples, please find through ![Here] (/output_images/Undistored_Image/)